FST - Filtered Sound Training

 If our professionals detect a discrepancy, they will refer the client to an audiologist.

-The positive impact of training varies from person to person and over the time.
+The positive impact of training varies from person to person and over time.
 This can happen during the active 10 days of the training, but most of the time the changes occur in the 4 months following the training.

 Possible changes expected as a result of the training:

-• Improved verbal memory, spelling, reading.
+• Improves verbal memory, spelling and reading.

-• Improves articulation
+• Improving articulation

-• Reduction/elimination of auditory sensitivity
+• Reduction/loss of auditory sensitivity

 • The child's well-being, behaviour, cooperation and perseverance improve.